jrbuchanan02/garbage-os/README.md

 7. MPC (libmpc)
 8. MPFR (libmpfr)
 9. Texinfo

+At some later point, Garbage OS may build native copies from source for each of GCC's dependencies, reducing the build-prerequisites to simply git, make, and a C/C++ compiler.

 To initialize the internal repositories, cloning GCC and binutils, run `make init`.
 Be warned: GCC and binutils are very large repositories, `make init` will take some time.
 You can run `make init` on multiple threads, however, since